 Robodebts are unlawful because the amount of social security payments a person is entitled to is based on how much the person actually earned when receiving payments – not the averaged ATO amounts.
 Because of this flaw, our clients argue that Centrelink has no lawful basis for raising a Robodebt.
-In its announcement on 29 May 2020, the Commonwealth admitted that the Robodebts it raised in this way are invalid.

 We were instructed to launch the Robodebt Class Action because of concerns that the Commonwealth of Australia raised unlawful debts against hundreds of thousands of Centrelink recipients through the Robodebt system.